kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-Update/Patch requests will be rejected.
+During the downtime of API server and/or etcd:

+- Running workloads that don't need to remove their scheduling gates function well.
+- Running workloads that need to update their scheduling gates will stay in scheduling gated state as API requests will be rejected.

 ###### What are other known failure modes?